 Trying to catch the fleeing Uzuki and the Amagiri, Burke went deep into Japanese-held territory — far beyond the reach of American air cover.
 With the onset of dawn and the possibility of massed attacks by Japanese aircraft, Burke wisely ended the chase and withdrew.

-As they headed back to an American navy base in Purvis Bay, another 350 miles southeast of Bougainville, Thanksgiving was on everyone’s mind.
+As the task force headed back to an American Navy base in Purvis Bay, another 350 miles southeast of Bougainville, Thanksgiving was on everyone’s mind.
 Burke sent a message asking that Thanksgiving services be arranged for “all hands on arrival.”

 Not a single American sailor was killed.
 Gunfire from the Japanese destroyers had all missed.
 A Japanese torpedo that hit one of the American destroyers didn’t explode.
 A group of torpedoes fired by the Japanese exploded in the wakes of Burke’s destroyers after he had a gut feeling that he should change position.
 And when Destroyer Squadron 23 withdrew, not a single plane from the four Japanese airbases in the vicinity of Rabaul (58 bombers and 145 fighters) attacked the task force.